 Why you want this: A boat's registration is not valid unless it is written to the current owner of the boat.
 This transaction also means that when the boat registration is up for renewal, the renewal notice will go to the new owner.

 If the boat is titled, the "proof of ownership" required to complete this transaction is the title written in the new owner's name.
 If the boat does not require a title, then "proof of ownership" can be the old registration signed over to the new owner (using the form on the back of the old registration).
-This transaction can only occur in person at a Boat Registration Agent.
+This transaction can only occur in person at a Boat Registration Agent or Watercraft Office

 If the boat's registration is expired, a full three-year registration must be purchased in order to get a registration card showing the new owner's name.
 This would include a new decal as well.
-This transaction also can only occur in person person at a Boat Registration Agent.
+This transaction also can only occur in person at a Boat Registration Agent or Watercraft Office.